click images to enlarge

 Amazingly, these prints were made pre pandemic when there was a measles outbreak at Disney ... brought to you by anti-vaxers.

-These digital prints were produced after No Child Left Behind was hitting all schools serving minoritized populations disporportionally compared to wealthier schools.
+These prints were produced after No Child Left Behind was hitting all schools serving minoritized populations disporportionally compared to wealthier schools.

 When I first learned relief printmaking, I was very influenced by Sean Starwars.
 The Bush/Cheney years were full of angry art.